Anthony Caminetti

-Biography
+Early life and career

 Born in Jackson, California, Caminetti was the son of Italian emigrants.
 He attended the public schools of his native county, the grammar schools in San Francisco, and the University of California, Berkeley.
 He also studied law and was admitted to the bar in 1877 and commenced practice in Jackson.
 He was the district attorney of Amador County from 1878 until 1882.

+Personal life

 He married Ellen Martin, a native of California.
 She descended from the distinguished Madison family.
 Her great-grandmother was President Madison's own cousin.
 Her great-grandfather, George Holland, was a First Lieutenant in the Continental army, and was with Washington at Valley Forge.
 His oath of allegiance is on file at the Department of State, being one of the few documents preserved from the destructive hands of the English in the war of 1812.

 When her husband was unable to be present at the Democratic Convention in Sacramento, Ellen Martin went before the Convention and made his speech of acceptance for him.
 In commenting on this one of the newspapers of California said: "People who think that women have no influence in politics ought to have attended the Democratic Convention in Sacramento yesterday.
 Mrs. Caminetti presided and dictated the course of the proceedings with grace and precision of purpose unexpected from the gentler sex."
 Her work in Washington during a session of the Fifty-third Congress, against a bill that she opposed, elicited a complimentary editorial from a San Francisco paper.
 Ellen Martin was prominently connected with educational work in California, and was a member of the Board of Education of her county.

+Political career

-Caminetti served in the California State Assembly in 1883–1885.
-In 1886 his son was born, Farley Drew Caminetti.
+Caminetti served in the California State Assembly from 1883 to 1885, and the State Senate from 1887 to 1891.
+In 1886 his son Farley Drew was born.

-He was also a member of the State Senate from 1885 to 1887.
+Congress

 He was elected as a Democrat to the Fifty-second and Fifty-third United States Congresses (March 4, 1891 – March 3, 1895).
 While in Congress, he proposed a bill in 1892 that would have eliminated Yosemite National Park, prompting a campaign by the Sierra Club President John Muir to kill the bill.

 He was an unsuccessful candidate in 1894 for reelection to the Fifty-fourth Congress.
-He was a delegate to the Democratic National Convention in 1896 and again a member of the State assembly from 1897 until 1901.
-In April 1897, he was appointed code commissioner and served until July 31, 1899.